 - Click on a folder in the folders list on the upper left section of the dialog box to display its contents.
 If you want to see the contents of a drive, go to the folders list, click My Computer, and then double-click on a drive. - In the upper right section of the dialog box, QDA Miner displays all supported document or graphic file formats that may be imported.
 To display only documents or images of a specific type, set the File Type list box to the desired file format. - Click the file you would like to import.
-To select multiple files, hold down the CTRL key while clicking the other files. - Click the Add button to add those files to the list of files to import, located at the bottom of this dialog box.
-You may also drag the files from the top right section to this list. - Click the button to add numerous files contained within a folder.
+To select multiple files, hold down the CTRL key while clicking the other files. - Click the button to add numerous files contained within a folder.
 A dialog box will appear giving you the option of including subfolders and choosing file types to include in the import. - To remove a file from the list of files to import, select that file name and click the button. - Once all files have been selected, click the Append button.
 If the project contains more than one categorical, document or image variable, a dialog box similar to this one will appear: